SoftSmithy/softsmithy-lib/README.txt

 Contains:

-softsmithy.jar - The SoftSmithy Utility Library
+softsmithy-lib-core-v${project.version}.jar             - The SoftSmithy Utility Library
-src.zip        - The source code
+softsmithy-lib-core-v${project.version}-sources.jar     - The source code
 docs-directory                                      - Contains the Javadoc, a tutorial and samples

 Note: This is a pre-alpha version and the API is still subject to change!
 If you have any questions or comments feel free to contact me: